The FRED Project: Flexibly-Responsive Energy Delivery

 One thing we’ve particularly noticed is that without intelligent control the way people consume energy is very “lumpy”.
 The day has distinct peaks and troughs in EV energy demand.
 At some times dozens of cars are all consuming energy at the same time.
 At others there is hardly any demand.
 At certain times of the night lots of cars start charging all together simultaneously, which would cause serious grid issues if scaled up.

-With Evergreen Smart Power’s VPP software, we can smooth out the rate of charging across thousands of vehicles, helping electric cars make the most of the clean energy generation on the grid.
+Evergreen’s Smart Power software can smooth out the rate of charging across thousands of vehicles, helping electric cars make the most of the clean energy generation on the grid.